You might be curious if Spam fits into a keto diet.1

 Below is a breakdown of Spam’s ingredients and nutrition facts.

-Alongside Spam being mechanically separated and processed, there are 2 preservatives found in Spam that throw Spam out of being approved for a clean keto meal plan, so while the question is Spam keto is yes, it’s better suited for dirty keto.
-It is crucial these preservatives are consumed in moderation as they have been linked with an increased risk of chronic disease.7
+Spam is mechanically separated and processed, and it contains two preservatives that disqualify it from a clean keto meal plan.
+So, while Spam can technically be considered keto-friendly, it’s more suitable for a dirty keto diet.
+It is crucial these preservatives are consumed in moderation as they have been linked with an increased risk of chronic disease.10

 Additionally, while Vienna sausages are low carb, they’re also made with mechanically separated meat and thus, should only be eaten on dirty keto.

-• Sodium Nitrite: Sodium Nitrite is used to inhibit bacteria and mold during the curing process of a variety of meats and has been linked to heart disease and diabetes.8 There is no GI for Sodium Nitrite.
+- Sodium Nitrite: Sodium Nitrite is used to inhibit bacteria and mold during the curing process of a variety of meats and has been linked to heart disease and diabetes.11 There is no GI for Sodium Nitrite.

 For a breakdown of the nutrition facts of Spam look below.